Banner24/CppMenuCLI/README.md

 ### Usage
 1. To add a new menu item, you can create a class that inherits from IMenuItem interface.
-DemoItem1/2 is provided as an example.
+DemoItem1/2 are provided as examples.
 2. In the main function, create an instance of MyMenu and add instances of your menu items using AppendItem:
 ```
     // Create an instance of MyMenu with a title